Maps between relatively hyperbolic spaces and between their boundaries: Statement of results

 where $(Z,\rho)$ is a metric space, and for $P \in \cP$ we have $a_P \in Z, r_P >0$, with all $a_P$ distinct and $\sup r_P \preceq \diam Z$. \end{definition} The notion of quasisymmetric mappings was generalised to metric spaces by Tukia and V\"ais\"al\"a~\cite{TV-80-qs}. \begin{definition} A \emph{distortion function} is a homeomorphism $\eta:[0,\infty) \ra [0,\infty)$.
 A topological embedding (respectively homeomorphism) $h:(Z,\rho)\ra (Z',\rho')$ between metric spaces $(Z,\rho)$ and $(Z',\rho')$ is called an \emph{$\eta$-quasi\-sym\-met\-ric embedding (resp.\ homeomorphism)}, for some distortion function $\eta$, if for every triple of points $x,y,z \in Z$ and $t \geq 0$,

-If $\eta$ is not specified we just call $h$ a \emph{quasisymmetric embedding (resp.\ homeomorphism)}. \end{definition} For maps between shadow decorated metric spaces, we refine this definition as follows. \begin{definition} Suppose $(Z,\rho,\cB), (Z', \rho', \cB')$ are shadow decorated metric spaces.
-A \emph{shadow-respecting $\eta$-quasisymmetric embedding $h$} is an $\eta$-quasisymmetric embedding $h:(Z, \rho) \ra (Z', \rho')$ so that, for a constant $C\geq 1$, \begin{enumerate} \item for all $(a, r) \in \cB$, there exists $(a',r') \in \cB'$ where $a'=h(a)$ and
+If $\eta$ is not specified we just call $h$ a \emph{quasisymmetric embedding (resp.\ homeomorphism)}. \end{definition} For maps between shadow decorated metric spaces, we refine this definition as follows.
+The reader should have in mind boundaries of relatively hyperbolic spaces, and as we will see the definition characterises the extension to the boundary of a quasi-isometric embedding between spaces coarsely respecting peripherals, in particular the behaviour of such extensions around parabolic points.
+To explain the terminology we use in the last property below, in analysis on metric spaces, for a metric space $(Z, \rho)$ and $\epsilon>0$ such that $(Z,\rho^\epsilon)$ is also a metric space (for example, $\epsilon \in (0,1]$), the identity map $(Z,\rho) \to (Z, \rho^\epsilon)$ is called a `snowflake' transformation. \begin{definition} Suppose $(Z,\rho,\cB), (Z', \rho', \cB')$ are shadow decorated metric spaces.
+A \emph{shadow-respecting $\eta$-quasisymmetric embedding $h$} is an $\eta$-quasisymmetric embedding $h:(Z, \rho) \ra (Z', \rho')$ so that, for a constant $C\geq 1$, \begin{enumerate} \item for all $(a, r) \in \cB$, there exists $(a',r') \in \cB'$ where $a'=h(a)$ and for all $b \in Z$,